How to Improve Keap Email Deliverability

 6. Maintain proper IP allocation

-The reason is that as your email program grows, you will need the right proper email infrastructure.
-Let’s say you reach 25,000 daily emails, then you would want to send marketing emails on a dedicated IP address.
+The reason is that as your email program grows, you’ll need the right email infrastructure.
+For example, once you reach 25,000 daily emails, you’ll want to send campaigns on a dedicated IP address.

-You must also properly warm up the dedicated IP address before sending campaigns to your entire email list.
-Doing so will help gain the trust of the email service provider to whom you send emails.
+You must also warm up the dedicated IP properly before sending to your entire list.
+This helps build trust with the email service providers receiving your messages.

 7. Provide an email preference center

-An email preference center is a page that allows subscribers to choose the kind of emails they get from you (like the frequency and type of content) aside from the option to unsubscribe.
-This way, your recipients can opt down rather than opt-out.
+An email preference center is a page that lets subscribers choose the types of emails they want from you—such as frequency or content—rather than just unsubscribing.
+This way, recipients can opt down instead of opting out completely.

-But don’t confuse email preference centers to unsubscribe pages, which ask for feedback and usually remind people to re-subscribe.
+Don’t confuse preference centers with unsubscribe pages, which usually ask for feedback or remind people to re-subscribe.

 8. Create enticing yet non-spammy subject lines